 While some may suggest that Krystle Rich’s reporting career began at RU-tv, she’ll argue that her on-air debut started as the self-appointed host of the elaborate Rich family home videos.
 From a young age, Krystle’s God-given enthusiasm and jovial personality, along with the nickname “motor-mouth,” enticed her to pursue a career in front of the camera.

 She grew up as a 7-style dancer: Ballet, Jazz, Lyrical, Hoofing, Hip-Hop, Tap and Praise.
 Growing up outside of Philadelphia, in South Jersey, Krystle’s die-hard passion for sports exploded in high school.
 Rich graduated from Winslow Township High School in Atco, New Jersey.
 She ran cross country, indoor/outdoor track and played basketball.
 Her favorite track event was the 400 intermediate hurdles.
 Since her freshmen year in high school, Krystle she wanted to pursue a career in sports journalism.

 Rich is a member of the National Association of Black Journalists #NABJ.

-Krystle Rich is the daughter of retired Vice-President of Philadelphia’s SEPTA transportation union, Sabin Rich, and school teacher, Jasmin Rich.
+Krystle Rich-Bell is happily married to sportscaster Don Bell.
+She is the daughter of retired Vice-President of Philadelphia’s SEPTA transportation union, Sabin Rich, and school teacher, Jasmin Rich.
 She is of African American decent.
 WWJD.
 Childhood nickname: